UWPCE-PythonCert/ProgrammingInPython/source/modules/TestDrivenDevelopment.rst

     ...

 Darn, we got a failure!
 We must have done something wrong.
 But that's OK, frankly, most of us don't do everything right when we right some code the first time.
-That's actually one of the key points to TDD -- we thought we'd written the code right, but a test failed -- so we know somethings wrong.
+That's actually one of the key points to TDD -- we thought we'd written the code right, but a test failed -- so we know something's wrong.

 But what's wrong?
 Let's look at the error report.
-It says that from_roman() didn't raise a ``ValueError`` -- but on what value?
+It says that ``from_roman()`` didn't raise a ``ValueError`` -- but on what value?
 That test checks for a bunch of bad values.

 Notice what pytest did?
-See that line: "Captured stdout call"? pytest has a nifty feature: when it runs tests, it redirects "stdout" -- which is all the stuff that would usually be pronted to console -- the results of print() calls both in the code and the tests itself.
+See that line: "Captured stdout call"? pytest has a nifty feature: when it runs tests, it redirects "stdout" -- which is all the stuff that would usually be printed to console -- the results of ``print()`` calls both in the code and the test itself.
-If the test passes, then it gets thrown away, so as not to cluter up the report.
+If the test passes, then it gets thrown away, so as not to clutter up the report.
 But if a test fails, like it did here, then it presents you with all the output that was produced when that test ran.

 In this case, we want to look at the output starting from the bottom.
 See the line at the top of the output::